Local limit theorem and equivalence of dynamic and static points of view for certain ballistic random walks in i.i.d. environments: Proof of Theorem 1.10

 and thus

-Consequently, $\omega\in A$ implies $\sigma_{e}\omega\in A$ for every $e\in\mathcal{E}_{d}$, $P$ a.s.
+Consequently, $\omega\in A$ implies $\sigma_{e}\omega\in A$ for every $e\in\mathcal{E}_{d}$, $P$-a.s.\vadjust{\goodbreak}

-In particular we get that $A$ is $\sigma_{e_{1}}$ invariant and therefore by ergodicity that it is a $0-1$ event.
-This immediately implies that if $Q$ is not singular with respect to $P$, i.e., $P\left(A\right)\neq0$, then $P\left(A\right)=1$ and thus $P\ll Q_{c}$.
-Taking $\tilde{Q}=\frac{Q_{c}}{Q_{c}\left(\Omega\right)}$ we get that $\tilde{Q}$ is equivalent to the i.i.d measure and is invariant with respect to the point of view of the particle (by the first equality in (\ref{eq:equivalent_measures})). \end{proof} \begin{rem} Note that the sequence of probability measures $\left\{ \sum_{N=0}^{n-1}Q_{N}\right\} _{n\geq1}$ equals to $\left\{ \sum_{N=0}^{n-1}\mathfrak{R}^{N}P\right\} _{n\geq1}$.
-Recalling Theorem \ref{thm:Kozlov's_theorem} it follows that the measure $\sum_{N=0}^{n-1}Q_{N}$ converges (without taking a subsequence) to the equivalent measure $Q$ which is the \textbf{unique} probability measure invariant with respect to the point of view of the particle.
-In particular there is no need to restrict ourselves to the absolutely continuous part as done in Lemma \ref{Lem:Either_Singular_or_absolutely_continuous}. \end{rem}
+In particular, we get that $A$ is $\sigma_{e_{1}}$ invariant and, therefore, by ergodicity that it is a 0--1 event.
+This immediately implies that if $Q$ is not singular with respect to~$P$, that is, $P (A )\neq1$, then $P (A )=0$ and thus $P\ll Q_{c}$.
+Taking $\tilde {Q}=\frac{Q_{c}}{Q_{c} (\Omega)}$, we get that $\tilde{Q}$ is equivalent to the i.i.d. measure and is invariant with respect to the point of view of the particle [by the first equality in (\ref{eqequivalentmeasures})]. \end{pf}

+\begin{rem} Note that the sequence of probability measures $ \{ \sum_{N=0}^{n-1}Q_{N} \} _{n\geq1}$ equals to $ \{ \sum_{N=0}^{n-1}\mathfrak{R}^{N}P \} _{n\geq1}$.
+Recalling Theorem~\ref{teoKozlovstheorem} it follows that the measure $\sum_{N=0}^{n-1}Q_{N}$ converges (without taking a subsequence) to the equivalent measure $Q$ which is the \textit{unique} probability measure invariant with respect to the point of view of the particle.
+In particular, there is no need to restrict ourselves to the absolutely continuous part as done in Lemma~\ref{LemEitherSingularorabsolutelycontinuous}. \end{rem}